IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-The Direction field is a 4-octet direction field, in network byte order (big-endian), the low-order bit of which is set if the frame was sent from the host to the controller and clear if the frame was received by the host from the controller.
+The Direction field is a 4-octet direction field, in big-endian byte order, the low-order bit of which is set if the frame was sent from the host to the controller and clear if the frame was received by the host from the controller.

 The HCI packet indicator field contains a packet indicator value, as specified by Volume 4, Part A, Section 2 "Protocol" of